rpgreview/papersandpaychecks/pnp.md

 | Stealth       | +2    | +4     |  +2   | +8     |
 | Perception    | -3    | +4     |  +2   | +3     |

-Whilst a cat's claws and teeth are capable of puncturing and lacerations, their depth is short and any damage caused is halved.
 Bonuses to climb, jump, etc., are a result of specific physical attributes.
 Cats also have the special perk 'Cuteness', where they gain a special bonus of +2 against humans in social interactions; kittens receive a +3 bonus.

 *A Cat Story*